August 25, 1930

 He was a keen footballer for Bonnyrigg Rose in his younger days.

-He was close friends with actor Michael Caine.
+He was close friend with actor Michael Caine.

 He received the American Film Institute's Lifetime Achievement Award in 2006.